Outpatient Surgery Center Negligence

 - Who administered the sedation, and was he or she qualified to do so?

 - Did the center have an anesthesiologist present during surgery?

 - Did the center have intensive care unit (ICU) equipment on-site?

 - Were staff members trained to use ICU equipment?

 - Was your medical procedure appropriate for an outpatient surgery center?

 - Were you or your family member an appropriate candidate for outpatient surgery?

 - Did the doctor or staff make a mistake that caused your injury?

-A U.S. News & World Report Best Law Firms: Our attorneys are known for their litigation skills and track record of success.
-U.S. News & World Report awarded us a Tier One ranking (the highest granted) in the categories of medical malpractice and personal injury litigation in their "Best Law Firms" report.
+Ranked By U.S. News & World Report In Best Law Firms: Our attorneys are known for their litigation skills and track record of success.
+U.S. News & World Report awarded us a Tier One ranking (the highest granted) in the categories of medical malpractice and personal injury litigation in their “Best Law Firms” report.

 Contact Our Surgery Center Negligence Lawyers In New York City